Garmin inReach Mini 2

 This is not a camping gadget.
 It is a communication fallback when the phone becomes a camera with no bars.

-Best forRemote camping, solo travel, off-road trips, hunting, hiking, and no-service routes.
+Best forRemote camping, solo travel, off-road trips, hunting, hiking, and no-service routes where someone needs a way to hear from you.

-Not forShort trips in service, or people who will not keep the subscription active.
+Not forShort trips in reliable service, people who will not keep the subscription active, or anyone treating SOS like a substitute for planning.

 Safety gear only helps if it is charged, active, and already understood before the problem starts.